cubeapm/sample_app_python_django_gunicorn/README.md

 Django app will now be available at `http://localhost:8000/apis/`.

-The app has various API endpoints to demonstrate integrations with Redis, MySQL, etc. Check out [apis/views.py](apis/views.py) for the list of API endpoints.
+The app has various API endpoints to demonstrate integrations with Redis, MySQL, Mongo, etc. Check out [apis/views.py](apis/views.py) for the list of API endpoints.

 # Contributing